Our exclusive collection

 Arcadia (limited edition!): Citrusy + Woodsy (Grapefruit, Lemon, Basil, Mint & Cedar)

 For us, your hair care’s fragrance goes beyond that of just a traditional scent.
-That’s why we enlisted the expertise of renowned French nose Karine Dubreuil-Sereni whose portfolio includes fragrances for Guerlain, L’Occitane and Jo Malone.
+That’s why we enlisted the expertise of renowned French nose Karine Dubreuil-Sereni whose portfolio includes fragrances for Guerlain, L’Occitane and Jo Malone to develop our original seven scents.
 Born in Grasse, the perfume capital of the world, developing premium fragrances was in her blood.
 She studied at the school of Roure (now, Givaudan) but she’ll tell you that her appreciation for beautiful scents began much earlier.
 She forged her olfactory heritage in the gardens of her grandmothers, which blossomed and grew all kinds of fragrant plants—like roses, jasmine, and daffodils—but also the fragrances of Italy, like the aromas of coffee and of Mediterranean cuisine.

 Together with Michaux, she reflected on the themes the notes would center around and on the ingredients most suitable for different hair types.
 Then, they discussed the emotional aspect, like the moods they would insight from the Prose experience.

 Eight fragrances is a great start, but the Prose dedication to co-creation means it will some day expand to more.
 “There are so many things we can do,” says Michaux.
 “Fragrance is so personal, just like Prose.
 We are excited to see how far we can take it.”